Laurion Capital Management LP Sells 131,187 Shares of Chubb Limited (NYSE:CB)

 In related news, CEO Evan G. Greenberg sold 7,177 shares of the company’s stock in a transaction on Monday, August 30th.
 The stock was sold at an average price of $185.14, for a total transaction of $1,328,749.78.
 Following the completion of the sale, the chief executive officer now directly owns 726,105 shares in the company, valued at approximately $134,431,079.70.
 The sale was disclosed in a filing with the SEC, which is available through this link.
 Also, EVP Joseph F. Wayland sold 5,277 shares of the company’s stock in a transaction on Tuesday, September 7th.
 The stock was sold at an average price of $181.92, for a total value of $959,991.84.
 Following the sale, the executive vice president now owns 79,088 shares of the company’s stock, valued at $14,387,688.96.
 The disclosure for this sale can be found here.
 Over the last three months, insiders have sold 59,188 shares of company stock worth $10,920,772.
 0.41% of the stock is currently owned by insiders.

-A number of equities research analysts have recently issued reports on the company.
-Wolfe Research assumed coverage on Chubb in a research note on Monday, August 16th.
+A number of equities research analysts have recently issued reports on the company. upped their price objective on Chubb from $187.00 to $190.00 and gave the stock a “buy” rating in a research note on Monday, June 21st.
+William Blair reiterated a “market perform” rating on shares of Chubb in a research note on Wednesday, July 28th.
+JMP Securities upped their price objective on Chubb from $190.00 to $200.00 and gave the stock an “outperform” rating in a research note on Wednesday, July 28th.
+Evercore ISI reiterated a “buy” rating on shares of Chubb in a research note on Sunday, October 10th.
+Finally, Wolfe Research assumed coverage on Chubb in a research note on Monday, August 16th.
 They set an “outperform” rating and a $231.00 price objective on the stock.
-Raymond James reiterated a “buy” rating and set a $200.00 price objective on shares of Chubb in a research note on Monday, July 26th. upped their price objective on Chubb from $187.00 to $190.00 and gave the stock a “buy” rating in a research note on Monday, June 21st.
-JMP Securities upped their price objective on Chubb from $190.00 to $200.00 and gave the stock an “outperform” rating in a research note on Wednesday, July 28th.
-Finally, Morgan Stanley assumed coverage on Chubb in a research note on Friday.
-They set an “equal weight” rating and a $200.00 price objective on the stock.
 One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating, thirteen have assigned a buy rating and one has given a strong buy rating to the company.
 According to data from MarketBeat.com, the stock has an average rating of “Buy” and a consensus price target of $182.11.

 Chubb Company Profile